nguyen-michael/tic-tac-toe-flutter/README.md

 Layout and Constraints in Flutter need to be thought of differently than other types of layouts and constraints. ...

 I'll need to create a board that generates a constrained 3x3 square grid and have that be the board.

+### Layouts
+Layouts in Flutter is definitely a bit different than HTML/CSS style layout, but conceptually very similar.
+I just need to learn the various arguments for the Widget constructors.
+There is a learning curve for the layouts and I would like to learn more about the sizing and positioning of elements.

+### Coding in Dart/Flutter
+The tooling is fantastic, after just two days of working on this, I am learning quite a lot about Dart/Flutter just through the documentation in the editor.
+Coming from languages without strong typing, I did not find it particularly hard to have to type in the types.
+In fact, they certainly help with catching errors, which I appreciate.

+### "Finishing"
+I've gotten the basic tic tac toe functionality, with score counters, basically enough to play the pen and paper game without using up sheets of paper!
+Obviously much more could be implemented, especially a cleaner UI but as practice, I definitely have learned a lot.
+Moving on I will tidy up the metadata and icon and attempt to post this to the Play Store.
+I'll also be looking forward to seeing if I could work on iOS on my windows system.